 Green Peter Reservoir

-This large flood-control reservoir near Sweet Home is one of Oregon’s most productive kokanee fisheries, allowing anglers to keep 25 of the landlocked sockeye salmon a day.
+This large flood-control reservoir near Sweet Home is one of the most productive kokanee fisheries in Oregon, allowing anglers to keep 25 of the landlocked sockeye salmon a day.
 Trollers and jiggers catch lots of kokanee in the spring and summer, following them deeper with warmer weather.
 Catchable rainbow trout are stocked in the spring but take a back seat to kokanee here.
 Green Peter also has both largemouth and smallmouth bass, with the latter quickly becoming a popular secondary fishery.

 Lost Lake (Santiam watershed)

 This lake near the summit of Santiam Pass is restricted to catch-and-release fishing using only artificial flies and lures, but it’s a good place to play rainbow and brook trout to fair size.
 Trolling with oars or kicking a float tube (motors are prohibited) is effective early in the year, and fly fishing is good in summer and especially in the fall.
 Water leaks through lava cracks, so the 50-acre lake can get very low by late summer.
 Although open year-round, it’s covered in ice for much of the winter and spring.

 This large hike-in lake boasts both stocked and wild trout to 4 pounds.
 There are brook and rainbow trout in fairly equal numbers, plus a small population of cutthroat trout.
 Shore angling is good, but packing in an inflatable craft gives anglers an advantage.
 The trailhead to begin a two-mile hike is near the Marion Forks Ranger Station, about 16 miles southeast of the town of Detroit at Detroit Reservoir.
 Wildfire scorched this area in 2003 and destroyed many larger trees on the lake’s eastern and southern shores, but it is beginning to recover.

 Santiam River, North